simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-web-applications-OWASP-ASVS/index.en.md

 ## Introduction

 The **OWASP Application Security Verification Standard (ASVS)** is a comprehensive framework for securing web applications.
 It outlines best practices and provides a clear roadmap for developers and security professionals to build and maintain secure web applications.
-This article will guide you through the process of implementing the ASVS to bolster your application security.
+This article will guide you through the process of implementing the ASVS to strengthen your application security.

 ______